preactjs/preact-www/content/en/guide/v10/typescript.md

 ### useState, useEffect, useContext

 `useState`, `useEffect` and `useContext` all feature generic types so you don't need to annotate extra.
-Below is a minimal component that uses `useState`, with all types infered from the function signature's default values.
+Below is a minimal component that uses `useState`, with all types inferred from the function signature's default values.

 ```tsx
 const Counter = ({ initial = 0 }) => {